wangxin/SONiC/doc/acl/Everflow-test-plan.md

 Each test case will run traffic for persistent and dynamic Everflow ACL rules.

 Each test case will analyze Everflow packet header and payload (if mirrored packet is equal to original).
+In case of egress mirroring, verify that TTL of the mirrored packet in GRE tunnel is decremented comparing with the injected packet.

 ### Test case \#1 - Resolved route